nmshd/documentation/_docs_use-cases/use-case-consumption-create-outgoing-request.md

 ## On Failure

-- The request cannot be created if the peer is unknown.
+- The LocalRequest cannot be created if the `peer` is unknown.
-- The request cannot be created if the request content is malformed.
+- The LocalRequest cannot be created if the Request specified as `content` is malformed.
 Please [check if the outgoing request can be created](use-case-consumption-check-if-outgoing-request-can-be-created) for more details.

 Please [check if the outgoing request can be created](use-case-consumption-check-if-outgoing-request-can-be-created) for more details.